-A step by step tutorial on MyFitnessPal sharing all my favorite tips/hacks!
+A step by step tutorial on how to use MyFitnessPal sharing all my favorite tips/hacks!

 When I first started tracking macros, there were so many times I had decided to use MyFitnessPal, opened up the app, tried to log a food, and then deleted the app moments later.